-Intake of alcohol becomes addiction when a person craves for consumption of alcohol & is unable to limit the drink.
+Intake of alcohol becomes addiction, when a person craves for the consumption of alcohol &, is unable to limit the drink.
 A person can be termed as alcoholic if he or she experiences, certain withdrawal symptoms like sweating, anxiety, nausea.
 A person can also be called an alcoholic if he wants to have greater amounts of alcohol to experience a high.

 Most people think that having a strong will to stop drinking is enough to give up alcohol.
 However, the process is quite complicating.
 When a process becomes alcoholic, the craving is so great that it actually suppresses the ability to stop consuming.
 Most alcoholic requires adept assistance to give up alcoholism.

 There are several causes that lead to alcoholism.
 People may be forced to have alcohol due to the environment they live in or the traumatic experiences they have in their lives.

 Alcoholism has a lot of bad effects of the individual.
 It can lead to some serious trouble.
 It can also be physically & mentally destructive.
 Most of the crimes, suicides, accidental deaths & murders are committed under the influence of alcohol.

 Several health problems are associated with the use of alcohol such as cancer, diseases of the liver, brain damage, cancer & heart diseases.
 An alcoholic who does not give up alcohol may reduce his life expectancy by 10 to 15 years.